Piezoelectric electromagnetic interference filter

 - By a specific design of the piezoelectric element or by connecting multiple piezoelectric elements, more disturbance peaks can be attenuated at the same time.

-A prototype has been built and successfully tested.
+Prototypes have been built and successfully tested.